 Some days ago the conference at Lausanne was already on the point of settlement.
-The conflict between French imperialism and Turkish resistance against the colonization of the country threatened once more to destroy the whole peace treaty, even after the term for signing had been fixed for all the governments taking part. ments taking part.
+The conflict between French imperialism and Turkish resistance against the colonization of the rountry threatened once more to destroy the whole peace treaty, seen after the term for signing had been fixed for all the governments taking part.
 According to the latest reports, an understanding has been arrived at in spite of all.
 The conference has ended with the victory of the Turks on the decisive question.
-The currency in which the coupons of the former Ottoman debt are to be paid has not, as desired by the French, been stipulated are to be paid has not, as desired by the French, been stipulated as gold francs.
+The currency in which the coupons of the former Ottoman debt are to be paid has not, as desired by the French, been stipulated as gold francs.